 So make sure you don’t miss any detail.

-As an extra help in making this great kerfmaker, I offer free plans that you can download in this blog.
+As an extra help in making this great kerfmaker, I offer free plans that you can download from this blog.

 Step 1 | Preparation